elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

-In a functional language like Elixir, functions tend to be pure and therefore do not access or manipulate values outside their scopes.
-Since the input values of these functions are just their parameters, it is natural to expect that functions with a long list of parameters be created to keep them pure.
-However, when this list has **more than three or four parameters**, the function's interface becomes confusing and prone to errors during use.
+In a functional language like Elixir, functions tend to explicitly receive all inputs and return all relevant outputs, instead of relying on mutations or side-effects.
+As functions grow in complexity, the amount of arguments (parameters) they need to work with may grow, to a point the function's interface becomes confusing and prone to errors during use.

 #### Example

-In the following example, the `loan/6` function has an unnecessarily long list of parameters, causing its interface to be confusing and potentially leading developers to introduce errors during calls to this function.
+In the following example, the `loan/6` functions takes too many arguments, causing its interface to be confusing and potentially leading developers to introduce errors during calls to this function.

 ```elixir
 defmodule Library do